AnnaLara/predicting_loan_repayment/README.md

 **ROC curve**

 ROC curve represents the tradeof between True Positive Rate and False Positive Rate.
 That is, how much TPR can be increased with as little increase of the FPR as possible.
-If the curve is a srtaight diagonal line, the model does not have any predicting power (the case when AUC is 0.5).
+If the curve is a straight diagonal line, the model does not have any predicting power (the case when AUC is 0.5).
 !['ROC curve'](https://github.com/AnnaLara/predicting_loan_repayment/raw/master/graphs/roc_auc.png)

 **Cross-validated log loss: -0.56**